Back to blog

 The biggest Android cost drivers are the decisions hidden behind the visible app screens.
 A login screen can be simple email authentication or a full identity system with SSO, MFA, role permissions, account deletion, privacy flows, and audit records.
 A map screen can be a static address view or a real-time location workflow with geofencing, dispatch, route optimization, poor-network handling, and battery constraints.

 The same pattern applies to backend and operations.
 Android-only frontend work is only part of the estimate.
 Most production apps also need APIs, databases, admin dashboards, notifications, analytics events, crash reporting, cloud environments, privacy handling, release notes, store metadata, and a support path for the first users.
-NextPage's mobile app development team estimates these pieces as one product system instead of pricing the Android screens in isolation.
+NextPage's mobile app development team estimates these pieces as one product system instead of pricing Android screens in isolation.

 Android Cost Bands By Release Scope